FrancesCoronel/intro-cs/computer_science/faculty.md

 > For brevity, we will only be including the faculty that teach higher level CSC courses, so excluding *CSC 120 - Intro to Computers*, which is taught by Angela Hayden, Elaine Dietz, and Susan Zehra, among others.

 Let's not forget Mrs. Indira Kadami, who is the secretary for the CS@HU department.
-She's an integral part of the department and you'll be seeing a lot of her as well.
+She's an integral part of the department and you'll be seeing a lot of her as well during your time here.

+---

 ## Mrs. Indira Kadami